backdrop-contrib/og_subgroups/README.md

 ## Description

-The Organic Groups Subgroups module (also referred to as the 'og-subgroups' +module), provides propagation of user memberships and content memberships to groups.

-This module enables a user with the proper permissions to build group hierarchies (or tree) by nesting groups under other groups.
-Simple or complex group hierarchies can be easily created.
+The Organic Groups Subgroups module (also referred to as the 'og-subgroups' module) enables a user with the proper permissions to build group hierarchies (or tree) by nesting groups under other groups.
+Simple or complex group hierarchies can be easily created using subgroups.

+Subgroups can automatically inherit the users and/or permissions of the parent group, but can also have additional specific users and permissions.
+Members can collaborate effectively within their respective groups and subgroups, sharing relevant content and resources.

 When a hierarchy has been established, user memberships and/or content posted to a group can be propagated up, down or sideways along the tree.
 So when a user joins a group, their membership can also get created in other parent, child or sibling groups.
 Separate propagation settings can be applied for content and membership propagation.

-There are two types of propagation.
-The first type is group user inheritance, which allows users from a parent group to propagate to all child groups.
-This also propagates a user's permissions.
+There are two types of propagation:

+1. The first type is **Group user inheritance** that allows users of a group to propagate to subgroups.

-The second type is entity membership propagation.
+2. The second type is **Group user permission inheritance** that determines how permissions are applied to inherited users including group administration and access to group content.

 This allows an entity's membership to be propagated up or down the group hierarchy when adding a new group or group content to an existing group.

 ## Installation & Configuration